gerson23/PassGenerator/README.md

 PassGenerator
 =============

 This simple python script generate a diversity of random passwords relying on user's parameters.
-The password is not saved my this program, though it may be kept in your terminal session.
+The password is not saved by this program, though it may be kept in your terminal session.

 Running
 -------